-Mr. Etienne Sciberras is the Chief Risk Officer of MAPFRE MSV Life p.l.c.
-Mr. Sciberras is also responsible for the risk function of MAPFRE Middlesea p.l.c.
+Mr. Etienne Sciberras is the Chief Executive Officer of MAPFRE MSV Life p.l.c.
+Mr. Sciberras has over 20 years' experience in the insurance industry occupying senior roles within the Investments Unit and more recently within the Risk management Unit.
+Prior to his appointment as Chief Executive Officer on 1 st April 2021, Mr. Sciberras was the Chief Risk Officer for MAPFRE Malta.
 Mr. Sciberras is a Fellow of the Chartered Certified Accountants and a Certified Public Accountant.
 He obtained an Honours Degree in Management from the University of Malta and is also a holder of the right to use the Chartered Financial Analyst® designation.